ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 To submit a deposit:

-* Pack the validator's [initialization parameters]() into `deposit_input`, a [`DepositInput`](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md#depositinput) object.
+* Pack the validator's [initialization parameters](#initialization) into `deposit_input`, a [`DepositInput`](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md#depositinput) object.
 * Set `deposit_input.proof_of_possession = EMPTY_SIGNATURE`.
 * Let `proof_of_possession` be the result of `bls_sign` of the `hash_tree_root(deposit_input)` with `domain=DOMAIN_DEPOSIT`.
 * Set `deposit_input.proof_of_possession = proof_of_possession`.
+* Let `amount` be the amount of eth to be deposited by the validator where `MIN_DEPOSIT <= amount <= MAX_DEPOSIT`.
 * Send a transaction on the Ethereum 1.0 chain to `DEPOSIT_CONTRACT_ADDRESS` executing `deposit` along with `deposit_input` as the singular `bytes` input along with a deposit `amount` in ETH.

+_Note_: Multiple deposits can be made by the same validator (same initialization params).
+A singular `Validator` will be added to `state.validator_registry` with each deposit amount being added to the validator's balance.
+A validator can only be activated when total deposits meet or exceed

 ### Validator index

-Once a validator has been added to the state's `validator_registry`, the validator's `validator_index` is defined by the index into the registry at which the [`ValidatorRecord`]() contains the `pubkey` specified in the validator's deposit.
+Once a validator has been added to the state's `validator_registry`, the validator's `validator_index` is defined by the index into the registry at which the [`ValidatorRecord`](https://github.com/ethereum/eth2.0-specs/blob/bd506e12227850888df167926b52f8fd2db31915/specs/core/0_beacon-chain.md#validatorrecord) contains the `pubkey` specified in the validator's deposit.
 This `validator_index` is used throughout the specification to dictate validator roles and responsibilities at any point and should be stored locally.

 ### Activation